ouster-lidar/ouster-sdk/docs/cpp/building.rst

 Building on Linux / macOS
 =========================

-To install build dependencies on Ubuntu, run:
+To install build dependencies on Ubuntu:20.04+, run:

 .. code:: console